How do I declare a major in religion?

 Can religion courses count for both liberal studies requirements and major requirements?

-3 hours (one course) of major coursework may also be used to partially satisfy Liberal Studies (Humanities) requirements.
+3 hours (one course) of major coursework may also be used to partially satisfy liberal studies (humanities) requirements.

 Can religion courses count for both liberal studies requirements and minor requirements?

-According to University regulations, no courses used in satisfying major, foreign language, or Liberal Studies requirements may also be counted toward the minor.
+According to university regulations, no courses used in satisfying major, foreign language, or liberal studies requirements may also be counted toward the minor.

 How do I fulfill the language requirement of the College of Arts and Sciences?